 - How the proposal will integrate into any wider green infrastructure network.

-There are also some exceptions, namely Permitted Development, Householder Development or Change of Use applications.
+There are some exceptions to the requirement, namely Permitted Development, Householder Development or Change of Use applications.

 Biodiversity Net Gain Measurement and Assessors

 The change in biodiversity value is measured using a metric based on habitat type, condition and area.
-It compares the pre-construction to the post-construction status of the site.
+It compares the pre-construction and post-construction habitats of the site.

 CEC’s team of CIEEM registered ecologists can undertake Biodiversity Net Gain Assessments with input from our team of Landscape Architects when required.
 Call us on 01872 245510 for further assistance and input.

-Achieving Biodiversity Net Gain will very much depend on making the most of the existing onsite resources and integrating the development with its surroundings and the wider landscape – specialisms delivered by landscape architects and ecologists.
-An integrated design approach, which ultimately creates places where people and nature can co-exist, leading to the best results for people and biodiversity.
+The key to achieving Biodiversity Net Gain on site is making the most of the existing resources and integrating the development with its surroundings and the wider landscape – specialisms delivered by landscape architects and ecologists.
+An integrated design approach creates places where people and nature can co-exist, leading to the best results for people and biodiversity.

-The design team will need to work together with their ecologists and landscape architects in order to maximise retention of high value habitats in good condition on development sites.
-They will also need to develop proposals for the creation or enhancement of habitats as part of the proposed development.
+Our experienced team of ecologists and landscape architects work to maximise the retention of high value habitats in good condition on development sites.
+Alongside this we can develop proposals for the creation or enhancement of habitats as part of the proposed development.
 These can include trees, hedges, ponds, wildflower meadows and formal planting to name but a few.

-Landscape architects are trained to look at sites holistically, working with other disciplines including architects, engineers and planning consultants to achieve integration of the natural environment, whilst also delivering the client’s objectives of an attractive development yielding profits.
-Ecologists will ensure that the proposed green and blue infrastructure maximises opportunities for biodiversity, as well as creating connectivity between habitats.
+We are used to working with other disciplines including architects, engineers and planning consultants to achieve integration of the natural environment, whilst also delivering the client’s objectives of an attractive development yielding profits.

 CEC’s team of ecologists and landscape architects provide an integrated, pragmatic approach to Biodiversity Net Gain.
 Call us on 01872 245510 and speak to Jenny Stuart, Principal Ecologist for further information and a free quote.
 We will be happy to discuss how Biodiversity Net Gain can work in relation to your project.